 Sports bras: There are lots of organic cotton + hemp sports bras available.
 No reason not to embrace them (some brands below).
 Also consider the level of impact workouts entail.
 I find that for hiking, biking, walking, rowing, yoga + weights...I don't really need a heavy duty sports bra.

 Bottoms: Leggings aren't the only bottoms that can be worn for workouts.
 Consider looser bottoms that won't require such stretchy fabric.
 There are lots of organic cotton + hemp bottoms (including leggings).
-Conscious Clothing, Ripple Yoga, Hard Tail, Thief & Bandit, Satva, Pansy + Pact are some great sources (check fabric content).
-I've done yoga in Pact's new organic cotton leggings, + I think they finally got them just right for me (high waist + stretchy).
+Conscious Clothing, Ripple Yoga, Ceres Sport, Hard Tail, Purusha, Reprise, Thief & Bandit, Satva, Tasc, Pansy + Pact are some great sources (check fabric content).
+I have done yoga in various Pact leggings which do hold up.

 Patagonia is investing in testing + technology meant to develop plastic fibers that shed less...but is that really any sort of solution?
 We already have access to the fibers that humans have been wearing for thousands of years...natural fibers that return to the soil.
 Processing these raw materials into clothing we can wear is not without cost to the environment, of course.
 The best thing we can do is to wear our natural fiber clothing over + over + over again...to mend + repair it...and to wash it as little as possible.